appvia/tako/docs/reference/config-params.md

 ## kev.service.type

 Defines the type of Kubernetes service for a specific workload.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/).
+See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

 Although Kev provides a variety of types you can use, it only tries to extract two types of services from the compose configuration, namely `None` or `ClusterIP`.

 If you need a different type, please configure it manually.
 The different types are listed and explained below.
+Related official K8s

-Here is the heuristic used to extract a `None` or `ClusterIP` type:
+Here is the heuristic used to extract a service type:

 * If compose project service publishes a port (i.e. defines a port mapping between host and container ports):
     * It will assume a `ClusterIP` service type